Population growth, climate change, emerging infectious diseases and antimicrobial resistance threaten sustainable

 - Zoonotic diseases and pandemic prevention (must have a food and agriculture interface)

 - Antimicrobial stewardship and antimicrobial (must have a food and agriculture interface)

 This program does not support biomedical research or comparative medicine without a clear connection to food and agriculture.

 Stipend support of $10,000 per student is provided for up to 15 students per year to perform research with a qualified mentor and to attend the Veterinary Scholars Symposium.
 Matching funds are not required.

 This program is open to domestic and international students currently enrolled in a DVM or VMD degree programs, including combined degree programs.
-Students that have already received a DVM or Ph.D. degree are not eligible.
+Students who have already received a DVM or Ph.D. degree are not eligible.
 Prior research experience is not necessary to apply.
 Applicants are partially evaluated on how their work contributes to diversity in the agricultural sciences.

 FFAR and AAVMC strongly encourage students from historically underrepresented backgrounds in agriculture to apply.
 For the purposes of this program, FFAR will use AAVMC’s definition of diversity as encompassing “many dimensions, including, but not limited to gender, gender identity, sexual orientation, socio-economic status, cultural background, language, cognitive style, nationality, age, physical abilities, religious beliefs, political beliefs, and other forms of differences, both visible and invisible.
 In defining diversity, it is also incumbent to acknowledge the concept of intersectionality; no single dimension of diversity exists in isolation.
 We acknowledge that each individual is a reflection of multiple diversity dimensions.